gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

     You may also have to specify the initial state, so check where are the objects located!

 - Let's execute now the problem and see what happens.
 Is the planner able to find a plan?
 If not, can you find why and fix the issue? *Hint: check the domain file, and make sure the actions are correctly defined and make sense*

+Notice that the robot may fail to perform the grasps, or lose the box in the meantime.
+In such cases, the plan will continue as if the robot grasping was correct and place an invisible box.